MicrosoftLearning/mslearn-ai-studio/Instructions/05-Finetune-model.md

 ## Test the fine-tuned model

-Now that you deployed your fine-tuned model, you can test the model like you can tested the your deployed base model.
+Now that you deployed your fine-tuned model, you can test it like you tested your deployed base model.

 1. When the deployment is ready, navigate to the fine-tuned model and select **Open in playground**.
 1. Update the system message with the following instructions: